Information on Heating Oil Buying Networks.

 The organizations will enter into agreements with various dealers across their service areas.
 While the exact terms of each program and buying network will vary, in most cases you will have access to a highly qualified, full-service heating oil dealer / supplier.
 They will usually offer numerous services to customers including such benefits as 30-day net payment terms, emergency service, budget billing, available service contracts at reasonable rates, system repairs at reduced costs, and more.

 When you join a certain group, your OBN (Oil Buying Network) representative will help you determine which company in the network is best suited for your needs.
+The customer is not locked in either.
+They can switch to different providers in future years.

 Other benefits of the heating oil buying networks